Duality for local fields and sheaves on the category of fields: Introduction

 We do not redo all results of B\'egueri, Bester and Kato.
-(Incidentally, a review of the results of B\'egueri and Bester can be found in \cite[III]{Mil06}.)
-Our purpose is to give a clear exposition of the use of sheaves on the category of fields, with a hope that similar techniques can be applied to other situations to reduce cohomology of schemes to cohomology of fields.
-However, we do include a duality for varieties over $K$ (assuming $K$ has mixed characteristic) with possibly $p$-torsion coefficients in Section \ref{sec: duality for a variety over a local field}.
+We do, however, include a duality for varieties over $K$ (assuming $K$ has mixed characteristic) with possibly $p$-torsion coefficients in Section \ref{sec: duality for a variety over a local field}.
 This is a simple combination of the duality for $K$ and the Poincar\'e duality for varieties over an algebraic closure of $K$, which does not seem to have been written down elsewhere.
 We also restate Theorem \ref{thm: main theorem, duality} as a Verdier-type duality for $K$ and discuss a possible relation with the Albanese property of $\alg{K}^{\times}$ (\cite{CC94}) in Section \ref{sec: the right adjoint to the pushforward}.
 When writing this paper, the author realized that some categories closely related to our site have already been studied by Rovinsky \cite{Rov05} and Jannsen-Rovinsky \cite{JR10} in their study of motives.
 We explain these relations in Section \ref{sec: comparison with Jannsen-Rovinsky's dominant topology}.

 The proof of Theorem \ref{thm: comparison of Ext, proalgebraic setting}, thereby Theorem \ref{thm: main theorem, comparison of Ext}, occupies the entire part of Section \ref{sec: extensions of algebraic groups as sheaves on the rational etale site}.
 We outline the proof.
 First note that if $A$ is an algebraic group over $k$ with generic point $\xi_{A}$, then the group operation map